1531nana/1531nana/README.md

-- 👋 Hi, I’m @1531nana
+- 👋 Hi, I’m Luz Adriana Giraldo Gómez, but call me Adriana
-- 👀 I’m interested in    aprender y ser mejor cada día...
+- 👀 I’m interested in get out of my comfort zone
-- 🌱 I’m currently learninsobre lenguaje de programción, específicamente JS..
+- 🌱 I’m currently learning about React
-- 💞️ I’m looking to collaborate on ...proyecto
+- 💞️ I’m looking to collaborate on react projects
--
-- 📫 How to reach me  por medio del correo 1531nana@gmail.com
+- 📫 How to reach me  by email 1531nana@gmail.com

 <!---